• USD

 Bush Walks

-Bush walks are conducted in several reserves in Botswana.
-These include Chobe, the Okavango Delta, Khutse and Central Kalahari.
-However, the Okavango Delta offers some of Africa's most unique walking safaris, as guests often take a morning boat ride to an uninhabited island.
-From here, the morning is devoted to exploring this part of paradise on foot, accompanied by a ranger and tracker.
-These walks often offer the opportunity of viewing elephants crossing channels between islands, large buffalo herds, and a variety of game animals like lechwe and sitatunga if you are fortunate.
+Bush walks are conducted in several reserves in Botswana, including Chobe, the Okavango Delta, Khutse, and the Central Kalahari.
+The Okavango Delta offers some of Africa's most unique walking safaris; guests often take a morning boat ride to an uninhabited island and then explore on foot with a ranger and tracker.
+These walks can offer views of elephants crossing channels, large buffalo herds, and, with luck, aquatic antelope like lechwe and sitatunga.

 Mokoro Trips